chronopsychiatry/UK-Biobank-Time-Dimensions-Project/Projects/Chronotype/README.md

 ### Extract timing variables from the raw dataset
 Code to do this from the terminal using bash is supplied in Time_Variables/extract_time_variables.sh and a summary of these variables is provided in the Time_Variables/Timing_Variables.xlsx excel table.

+### Initial plotting of UKB variables versus time
+Code to do this is in Biometric_tests.Rmd